Ananth0103/Securities-Lending-Operations/README.md

 # Securities Lending Operations – Portfolio

-This repository presents a hands-on portfolio project built specifically for the **Securities Lending Operations Analyst** role at **Alpaca**.

-It includes simplified tools and process documentation relevant to lending workflows, reconciliation, exception handling, in a brokerage operations environment.
+This repository contains a hands-on project built to demonstrate practical knowledge in custody operations.
+It includes tools and documentation for handling asset transfers, trade settlements, reconciliations, and exceptions in a post-trade operations setting.

 ---